What is Token Ring? | How Does Token Technology Work?

 This computer is a central time information source for computers in another ring.
 So, it performs the maintenance function effectively.

 If this process fails, it blocks other computers from forwarding frames.
-So, the network may become blocked as well.
+So, the LAN may become blocked as well.
 The monitor detects edges and extracts them from the web.
 Then, it creates a new token as well.

 1. It does not need routing.